Skip to content

 The 3 to 5 day window above is real.
 Here is what pushes a job to the long end of the range or beyond.

-- Mold growth.
+• Mold growth.
 If you called 4+ days after the leak started, mold is already growing.
-Now it is remediation on top of drying, which adds 3 to 7 days minimum.
+The EPA's "A Brief Guide to Mold, Moisture, and Your Home" recommends professional remediation for any visible mold over 10 square feet, and the IICRC S520 Standard for Professional Mold Remediation governs containment, HEPA filtration, and post-remediation verification.
+Adding S520 work on top of structural drying adds 3 to 7 days minimum.

 What Makes the Job Go Faster